Intel Core 7 250H specifications and in-depth review

 Pros

-• Supports up to 96GB of RAM, making it suitable for memory-intensive tasks.
+• Supports up to 96GB of RAM, which is a notably high ceiling for a laptop-class processor

 Cons